samisalkosuo/ascii-rain/README.md

 ## Dependencies

 You'll need a ncurses library.

-For Ubuntu packages are: 'ncurses-dev' or 'libncurses-dev'.
+For Ubuntu packages are:

+- 'ncurses-dev' or 'libncurses-dev'.

+For OSX try:

-For OSX try `$ brew install ncurses`.
+- `brew install ncurses`.

+For Linux (Rocky Linux 8.4 at least):

+- `dnf -y install ncurses*`

 ## Build & Install